Concepts

 2. iOS: no fallback — anonymous mint, no project grouping

-Once generateConnectionModule writes the manifest, future mints use the manifest's appPackage and the project keys become stable.
+Once generateConnectionModule writes the manifest, future mints use the manifest's appPackage, so the project identity becomes stable.

 • First mint (e.g. Android): a new project row is created with projectInstallId = com.example.myapp.